Which would I put on, LEDs or halogens? Led is so expensive. A familiar twist?

 According to major halogen manufacturers’ catalogues, the average age of a halogen is 2500 hours (only 104 days!).

-The average lifetime of LED lights is 50,000 hours (that’s 5 years and 8 months!).
+The average lifetime of LED luminaires is 50,000 hours (that’s 5 years and 8 months!).
 Therefore, LED reduces maintenance costs dramatically.

 Wider colour temperature range (CCT) and colour selection